-Other training includes summer intensives on full scholarships at Boston Ballet, Miami City Ballet and Carolina Ballet.
-Anna is a 2-time Youth of America Grand Prix New York City finalist, performing classical variations from Giselle, Coppelia and Pacqita.
+Other training includes summer intensives on full scholarships at Boston Ballet, Miami City Ballet, and Carolina Ballet.
+Anna is a two-time Youth of America Grand Prix New York City finalist, performing classical variations from Giselle, Coppelia, and Paquita.
 Anna graduated Summa Cum Laude from Liberty University with an Associate of Arts Degree in 2018.

 Anna joined Indianapolis Ballet for its first full season in 2018 in the Professional Level Program before being named a Company Apprentice in spring 2019.
 During her first season, she has had the opportunity to perform at the Indy Fringe Festival, in Balanchine’s Serenade, 4 Temperaments and Raymonda Variations, The Nutcracker, Carmen, Paquita and Swan Lake, as well as numerous community outreach programs including Indy Classrooms.

 Anna was promoted to the main company of Indianapolis Ballet for the 2020/21 Season and looks forward to continuing her career in the Circle City.